FAQs for staff

 I am teaching a course that is eligible for SET, but I cannot see my name in the SET schedules.
 What can I do so that I will be evaluated with the course?

 You must have a 'Teacher' role in Canvas.
-If you a Course Coordinator, you can assign yourself a teacher role.
+If you are a Course Coordinator, you can assign yourself a teacher role.

 If another member of staff is the Course Coordinator for this course, please ask the Course Coordinator to give you a 'Teacher' role in Canvas.
 Please note changes made in Canvas will take 24 hours to be seen in SMR dashboard.